Bitpro Nexus Bitpro Nexus

 Mechanic Educator

 David considers his life to be very blessed at this point.
 He was in the window cleaning industry for 33 years and loved it.
-Now to be able to work on bicycles which is another passion of his, bicycles are truly incredible and the icing on the cake is he gets to work for a nonprofit like Reno Bike Project, and be a part of something greater than himself.
+Now he is able to work on bicycles which is another passion of his.
+Bicycles are truly incredible, and the icing on the cake is he gets to work for a nonprofit like Reno Bike Project, and be a part of something greater than himself.

 Alex Hoinville